mfrans1/mfrans1.github.io/_pages/disinformation.md

 When interpreting information, our judgment is often affected by many, many other cognitive biases.
 A comprehensive list can be found [here](https://commons.wikimedia.org/wiki/File:Cognitive_bias_codex_en.svg).
-Here are a few more examples of cognitive biases:
+Here are a few more examples of cognitive biases (illustrations original, all rights reserved):

 MERE EXPOSURE EFFECT (preference for early information)